 As world commerce increases, so do the number of species moved into new areas.
 Most invasive species thrive in disturbed habitats such as those found in urbanizing areas.
 As well, logging and forest clearing areas can leave the remaining trees more vulnerable to invasives.
 Once established, most invasive species are very difficult to eliminate.
 Canada’s extensive forests, especially those in proximity to urban areas are threatened by the same factors as elsewhere in the world.

 Early detection allows time for control efforts (e.g.: the forklift operator in a Toronto-area warehouse who noticed the first Asian Longhorned Beetle in Ontario gave agencies time to respond and contain the insect).
 Awareness of the known pathways reduces spread of invasives (e.g. fuelwood sellers need to know not to move ash firewood from areas infested by the Emerald Ash Borer and residents with Dutch Elm Disease affected elm trees should remove and destroy them as soon as possible).

-You can use this tool below to research known invasive species in Canada and help us identify and prevent these outbreaks in your area.
+Use the search tool below to research known invasive species in Canada and help identify and prevent these outbreaks in your area.

-Broadly speaking, there are three (3) categories of invasive species that are threats trees in Canada
+Broadly speaking, there are 3 categories of invasive species that are threats to trees in Canada: insects, diseases and plants.

 Insect Management in Canada’s Forest Sector: Strengthening National Cooperation Against Current and Future Outbreaks ↓